 Professor of Environmental Economics and International Political Economy, Johns Hopkins University

 Rather than set overall emission targets that will never be met, we need to break the challenge up into manageable pieces.
 Our priority should be to transform technology worldwide.
 That will require pull incentives—like a “price” on carbon—and push incentives—like direct R and D spending.
 The focus should be on key sectors, such as transportation nd electricity eneration.

 Mayor of Seattle

 In Seattle, we’ve reduced greenhouse gas pollution 8 percent below where it was in 1990.
 While it’s an important milestone, it’s just the start.
 To truly turn the tides on global warming, we must go beyond Kyoto and reduce carbon emissions by 80 percent.
 Instead of leading the world in greenhouse pollution, the United States should be leading the world toward a solution.

 This article originally appeared in Plenty in February 2008.
-This story was added to MNN.com in June 2009.
+This story was added to MNN.com.

 Copyright Environ Press 2008